-We have carefully planned how we can make the best use of the resources available to us during the final accounts period.
+To have the best chance of achieving the statutory deadline this year, we have carefully planned how we can make the best use of the resources available to us during the final accounts period.
 As well as increasing the overall level of resources available to deliver audits, we have focused on:

-- · bringing forward as much work as possible to interim audits - starting work on final accounts audits as early as possible, by agreeing which authorities will have accounts prepared significantly before the end of May - seeking further efficiencies in the way we carry out our audits - working with you to agree detailed plans to make the audits run smoothly, including early agreement of audit dates, working paper and data requirements and early discussions on potentially contentious items.
+- · bringing forward as much work as possible to interim audits - starting work on final accounts audits as early as possible, by agreeing which authorities will have accounts prepared significantly before the end of May - · seeking further efficiencies in the way we carry out our audits - working with you to agree detailed plans to make the audits run smoothly, including early agreement of audit dates, working paper and data requirements and early discussions on potentially contentious items.